2025 US Open tickets? 4 smart rules to know before buying

 • Ashe is the most flexible option

-• You get Full Access to all the courts
+• Access to all the courts

 • A reserved seat in the main stadium